Marston, Van Pelt & Maybury

 Marston, Van Pelt, & Maybury and associated partnership names were architects in Pasadena, California.
+The partners were Sylvanus Marston, Garrett Van Pelt, and Edgar Maybury.
+A number of their works are listed in the National Register of Historic Places.

 Partners

-Partners were Sylvanus Marston (1883-1946), Garrett Van Pelt (1879-1972) and Edgar Maybury.
-The firm designed hundreds of custom homes in the Pasadena area.
+Marston, Van Pelt & Maybury's partners were Sylvanus Marston (1883-1946), Garrett Van Pelt (1879-1972) and Edgar Maybury.
+The firm designed hundreds of homes in Pasadena, California and its surrounding communities.

-A number of their works are listed on the U.S. National Register of Historic Places.